 Once again, here is the FasTrak page with instructions.

 The FasTrak Customer Service Center, including the customer service call center and the in-person counter, is available during regular hours of operation and can assist you with new accounts, account updates, payments, and issues with tolls received in error.
-Please call 1-877-BAY-TOLL (1-877-229-8655) and follow the prompts.
-You can also email the Customer Service Center using this online form.
+Just call 1-877-BAY-TOLL (1-877-229-8655) and follow the prompts.
+You can also email the Customer Service Center using its online form.

 The Dulles Toll Road has a similar phone system to pay missed tolls.

-For inquiries Monday-Friday 7:00am – 7:00pm regarding E-Z Pass, to pay a missed toll or to get assistance with toll violations, please contact the Customer Service Center at 1 (877) 762-7824.
+For inquiries Monday through Friday, 7 a.m. to 7 p.m., regarding E-Z Pass, to pay a missed toll or to get assistance with toll violations, contact the Customer Service Center at (877) 762-7824.

 4. Pay for a toll collection pass when renting a car

-If you are not traveling in your own automobile, buy a local pass.
+If you are not traveling in your automobile, buy a local pass.
 The easiest, but often the most expensive, system is to purchase the ability to pay your tolls with the rental car company.
-Virtually all rental car companies have added payments for using their toll-payment systems.
+Virtually all rental car companies add fees for using their toll-payment systems.
 Unfortunately, many of these programs cost a daily rate.
 This will be charged during the entire rental period, even when not driving or using toll roads.

-Avoiding these automatic tolls is not easy these days and solutions take planning in advance or paying an extra fee.
-However, travelers should be aware of the perils of automatic toll collection systems.
+Avoiding these automatic tolls takes planning or paying an extra fee.
+However, travelers should know about the perils of automatic toll-collection systems.
 It seems that the states never take responsibility.
-Travelers are the ones stuck with the charges whenever going through a toll.
-If payment is not rendered by purchasing a pass or calling the toll collection office.
+Whenever going through a toll, travelers get stuck with the charges if they can’t make payments by calling the toll collection office.
 Penalties are high.